chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 import nltk

-#Tokenization is the act of breaking up a sequence of strings into pieces such as words, keywords, phrases, symbols
+#Tokenization is the act of breaking up a sequence of strings into pieces such as words, keywords, phrases
-#and other elements called tokens.
+#symbols and other elements called tokens.

 from nltk.tokenize import word_tokenize #tokenizes and breaks down tokens into words from nltk.corpus import stopwords #takes out unneccessary stopwords, but decided not to use it this time from nltk.stem import WordNetLemmatizer #lemmas are the canonical form of a set of words.
-The form of a word that
+The form of a word
-#appears at the beginning of a dictionary or glossary entry.
-For example run, ran, and running all have the semantic
+#that appears at the beginning of a dictionary or glossary entry.
+For example run, ran, and running all
-#representation of run
+#have the semantic representation of run
 from nltk.tokenize import sent_tokenize #tokenizes and breaks down tokens into sentences *what we will be using*

 ```